Estimate Time7 min

 • Credit score damage: Once your bills go to collections, the utility company could report the issue to credit rating agencies.
 Your credit score could go down and make it harder for you to qualify for loans, credit cards, and other services in the future.

 What happens and when depends on the utility type, your contract, and your state.
 For example, in New York, you have 20 days to pay your utility bill for gas and electricity after the deadline.
-If you take more than that to pay, the utility company can charge a late payment fee worth 1.5% of your unpaid balance.
+If you take more than that to pay, the utility company can charge a late payment fee each month worth 1.5% of your unpaid balance.
 If you fall further behind, the utility company will give you a 15-day written warning before it plans to shut off your service.
 So your utility company might give you time to catch up on delayed payments, but the longer you wait, the worse the consequences.

 Fidelity Smart Money